Numerical Semigroups Generated by Concatenation of Arithmetic Sequences: Concatenation of arithmetic sequences

-In this article, we show that the construction of concatenation shows diverse behaviours.
-In section 3, we produce the concatenated class in embedding dimension $4$, that requires unbounded number of elements in a minimal presentation.
-This class of numerical semigroups will be referred to as the \textit{unbounded concatenation}.
 In section 4, we produce a concatenated family which are symmetric numerical semigroups; we name this as the \textit{symmetric concatenation} and this generalizes the construction by Rosales in \cite{ros1}.
 We calculate the Ap\'{e}ry set in order to prove that the cardinality of minimal presentation is a bounded function of the embedding dimension $e$ and in turn give an affirmative answer to the question on the boundedness of the number of minimal relations for a symmetric numerical semigroup.
+Moreover, the Frobenius number and the pseudo-Frobenius numbers are the same in this case and the type will be $1$.

 Numerical semigroups with the property ``multiplicity= embedding dimension+1" has been studied before in \cite{rgs1}, where it was proved that the minimal number of generators for the defining ideal of this class of numerical semigroups is a bounded function of $e$.
-In \cite{almostmax} we have examined numerical semigroups formed by concatenation together with the condition ``multiplicity= embedding dimension+1"; we call this the \textit{almost maximal concatenation}.
-We have explicitly calculated the Ap\'{e}ry set, the Frobenius number.
-We have also given a complete description of a minimal generating set for the ideal $\mathfrak{p}$ for this class of numerical semigroups.
+In section 5 we examine numerical semigroups formed by concatenation together with the condition ``multiplicity= embedding dimension+1"; we call this the \textit{almost maximal concatenation}.
+We calculate the Ap\'{e}ry set, the Frobenius number and the pseudo-Frobenius numbers explicitly.
+We also give a complete description of a minimal generating set for the ideal $\mathfrak{p}$ for this class of numerical semigroups.